zackeryscott/active-directory-homelab/docs/active-directory-lab-guide.md

 homelab\j.smith
 ```

-This confirms that the system successfully authenticated the user through the `homelab.local` domain.
+This confirms the user authenticated successfully with the domain account homelab\j.smith, which is the configured logon name for Josh Smith.

 ### Verification Screenshot